of Air Quality has the primary responsibility for protecting the health

 selected are based on computer dispersion modeling and prevailing wind

 an annual report on the ambient air quality data compiled for the previous

 calendar year.
 These and other periodic reports can be found via the links

 reports below were prepared specifically for two-sided printing.

 Therefore, blank pages will occur in single-sided printed version.

-and particulate matter ambient air quality data collected in North Dakota
+and particulate matter ambient air quality data.
+Online versions of

 read our disclaimer before viewing the